 Howdy!
 How many expressions about horses can you name?
-In this post (the first of two!), we’ll explore phrases with their origins in horseback riding or horse racing.
+In this post (the first of 2!), we’ll explore phrases with their origins in horseback riding or horse racing.

 A burr under one’s saddle - A source of irritation that won’t go away